 Down: Dorset Ridge is one of several major outliers of the Main Range between Holdsworth and Arete.
 It joins the main Northern Crossing a few minutes to the N side of the Girdlestone Pinnacle.
 Ten minutes down Dorset Ridge is a large tarn, and another 35 minutes of undulating and sometimes poorly defined ridge brings the signpost pointing L to the Dorset Ridge Hut.

 The spur forks where it starts to drop, then continues towards Park Forks.
-The bush-edge is reached within 45 minutes of the hut signpost and the spur is now better defined.
-After an hour in the bush an easy flat area of open forest between 1093 and 978 should be reached, then the route turns sharply NW to Park Forks – another hour distant.
+The bush-edge is reached within 45 minutes from the hut signpost and the spur is now better defined.
+After an hour in the bush an easy flat area of open forest between .1093 and .978 should be reached, then the route turns sharply NW to Park Forks – another hour distant.
 The route inside the bush is not well padded though markers may be able to be followed right to the forks.

 Up: From just up Dorset Creek the route to McGregor Biv is straightforward, though the spur has more swampy hollows than might be expected.
+A minor knob just beyond the bushline but before the tarn marks the turn-off to McGregor Biv.
 Two and a half hours to the biv and 40 minutes more to the main Holdsworth – Mitre Ridge.

 Down: The spur to the McGregor Biv leaves the main Holdsworth – Mitre ridge about 50 metres N of the second tarn N of Angle Knob.
 This tarn has a tor beside it and is just before a minor knoll.
-Cairns lead L off the ridge, and the spur soon develops to lead, in 20 minutes, past a tarn just above bushline.
-Beyond this a minor bump is cairned to mark the turn-off to the biv, out of sight on the northern bush-edge.
+Cairns lead L off the ridge, and the spur soon develops to lead, in 20 minutes, past a tarn just above the bushline.
+A minor bump here marks the turn-off to the biv, out of sight on the northern bush-edge.
 If the biv is crowded, fair campsites exist in the bush on the shelf N beyond the biv.

-From the bivvy knoll the route continues down the spur, past a large cryptic tarn in the bush, over knob 1118 and down to point 1000.
-Here it swings N and steepens to reach the river just up Dorset Creek, up to 2 hours from the biv.
-This route is reasonably well marked (May 2017), but no trouble results from an early (if not too early) drop off into Dorset Creek.
-(The remainder of the spur from 1000 over 912 to the main river has some pronounced knolls, a peculiarity also of the lower Dorset Creek area.)
+From the bivvy knoll the route continues down the spur, past a large cryptic tarn in the bush, over knob .1118 and down to point .1000.
+Here it swings N and steepens to reach the river just up Dorset Creek, 2 hours or so from the biv.
+This route is reasonably well marked; the final steep toe may be avoided by an early (if not too early) drop off into Dorset Creek. [revised October 2018]

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.